 In certain circumstances, such as, if you aren’t yet registered as the vehicle's new keeper - you can only register a SORN by post.

 It’s also worth noting that you can specify when you want the SORN to start.
 For example, if you need the SORN to begin on the first day of the following month, you need to use the 16-digit number displayed on your V11 document (also known as the ‘vehicle tax reminder letter’).

 If you have received a reminder letter about road tax renewal being due but have decided to keep the vehicle off the road, arranging the SORN in advance is advised.

-No. In years past, a SORN was only valid for a 12-month period, meaning it would have to be renewed after a year.
-However, SORNs now remain in place indefinitely, so you don’t have to worry about renewing your SORN, and only need to change the vehicle’s status should it be taken back onto the road..
+One big question is often, "How long is SORN valid for?"
+In years past, a SORN was only valid for a 12-month period, meaning it would have to be renewed after a year.
+However, SORNs now remain in place indefinitely, so you don’t have to worry about renewing your SORN, and only need to change the vehicle’s status should it be taken back onto the road.

 The only circumstances in which you are allowed to drive a car with a registered SORN is if you are driving it directly to a garage for a pre-booked MOT appointment.
 Should you be pulled over and questioned by the police regarding the status of the car, the garage will be able to confirm the details of your appointment.
 Be wary, driving a car with a registered SORN under any other circumstances could land you a fine of up to £2,500.